jsous/jsous.github.io/_posts/2026-09-11-is-physics-dead.md

 Alongside the audit, we pointed GPT-based agentic systems we built at several open problems in theoretical physics.
 We have not been able to fully solve one.
 The agents made considerably less progress than comparable systems have made on open mathematics problems, though they produced interesting traces.

 These systems are excellent at portions of an open problem that resemble a problem set.
 Give them a concrete question, and they can set up and execute the calculation, run numerics, and check limits.
-What they do not do well yet is explore the right calculation at least over several turns that mimic the research workflow.[^2]
+What they do not do well yet is identify the right calculation at least over several turns that mimic the research workflow.[^2]

 ## What comes next